thehyve/fairspace/adr/013_elastic_search_integration.md

 * **Consequences**:
   * The front-end will not depend on SPARQL
-  * Reference properties will be indexed using URIs, not labels
+  * Reference properties will be indexed using URIs, not labels.
+The user will only be able to search on that URI, not on the label
   * Changes in the vocabulary can make previously indexed fields useless.